GlareDB/glaredb.github.io/index.md

 # What is GlareDB?

-GlareDB is a database system built for querying and analyzing distributed data directly using SQL.
+GlareDB is a database built for querying and analyzing distributed data using SQL.
 Query data directly from [Postgres], [Snowflake], [object storage], [and other data sources] without moving data around.

 ## GlareDB & GlareDB Cloud